igrek8/if-exist/README.md

 if-exist ./album.txt && echo "album exists"

 # Check if phone.txt does not exist
-if-exist -n ./phone.txt || echo "phone does not exist"
+if-exist ./phone.txt || echo "phone does not exist"

+# Create phone.txt if does not exist
+if-exist -n ./phone.txt && echo "+12345" > phone.txt
 ```